 For non-residential customers whose planned DGF will be between 20 kW and 500 kW, please complete the following:

-For non-residential customers whose planned DGF will be larger than 500 kW, please complete the following application:
+For non-residential customers whose planned DGF will be larger than 500 kW, please complete the following:

-For more information about the requirements to participate in the net metering program or other non-net metering questions, see the relevant rules of the Mississippi Public Service Commission at the following link:
+For more information about the requirements to participate in the net metering program or other non-net metering questions, see the relevant rules of the Mississippi Public Service Commission.

-If you have any questions regarding Net Metering, click here.
+If you have any questions regarding net metering, contact us here.